My Lamb Curry

 8. Add the garlic, ginger and all the chillies and allow to cook for a further minute.
 Be careful with the gillies.
 You can always add more later, but you don't want to spoil the meal by making it too hot.

-9. Stir in the coriander powder, fennel powder and chilli powder (if using) and add a few tablespoons of water to prevent the spices from burning.
+9. Stir in the coriander powder, fennel powder and chili powder (if using) and add a few tablespoons of water to prevent the spices from burning.

 10. Allow the masala to cook, leaving the spices to release their essential oils and aromas.
 This will take a few minutes and you will start to see a little oil rising to the surface.
 Stir often until it looks like all the masala has released most of its oils, adding a little more water if it starts to stick.